themosis/documentation/routing.md

 }]);
 ```

-> We recommend you to write specific page routes above the generic page one.
+> We recommend you to write specific page routes above the more generic "page" route.

 As it follows the `is_page()` function, you can pass a string (page title, post name or slug), a page ID or an array as the first parameter of the callback array.